jakoel/outwatcher/README.md

 ## Known Issues

 - Ensure that the required API keys are valid and placed correctly in the respective key files.
-- Some network interfaces may not work with DNS sniffing if permissions are not granted (on Linux, consider running with `sudo`).
+- Some network interfaces may not work with DNS sniffing if permissions are not granted.
 - Large networks may require adjustments to the monitoring frequency for optimal performance.

 ## Troubleshooting